RayofLightz/pymsfrpc/docs/_build/html/_sources/index.rst.txt

 .. code-block:: python

   from pymsfrpc import msfrpc
-  ip = "ypur server ip"
+  ip = "your server ip"
   port = "your server port"
   user = "your username"
   passwd = "your passwd"